solygambas/next-projects/07-property-pulse/README.md

 - integrating Mapbox to handle geocoding and maps.
 - implementing a bookmarking system that enables users to save their favorite properties.
 - adding social share buttons using react-share.
+- handling searches by location and property type.

 Based on [Next.js From Scratch](https://www.udemy.com/course/nextjs-from-scratch/) by Brad Traversy (2024).